 Tired of reading the labels for added sugars and chemicals in your jam?
-It’s so easy to make your own!
+This recipe for Blueberry Jam is so easy to make at home!

 There is no reason to settle for jam that has added sugars and chemicals when it is so easy to make your own with excellent, organic blueberries!